What to look for in a motorhome levelling app

 • Degrees only — no millimetre conversion

-• No ramp block calculation
+• No ramp step calculation

 • Not designed for offline use